hasithperera/RocksatX-WVU/Docs/Old/FPGA direct programming.md

 			- Get data again for 2 ms
 			- leave a gap (5-100 ms)
 - [ ] Do a similar calculation for LP #task #Dylan

+## 12/03/24

+- Tested C programs from the repo and made a working makefile
+	- `Can` gave issues during compilation these were removed from the makefile
+	- SDR lab has only one os version. v2-23
+	- [tutorial](https://redpitaya.readthedocs.io/en/latest/developerGuide/software/build/C%26Python_API.html#) is outdated. but make file is working
+	- there are no preprocessor variables
+	- [ ] C binary write #task #help #Nilay #Hasith  📅 2024-03-17
+		- [ ] Evaluate time to write by building a program to test this
+		- [ ] python data reading to verify whats saved can be read back in to show original information
+	- [ ] C data ADC reading program #task #Hasith